pairshaped/curlingio-docs/docs/event-management/draw-schedule.md

 You can undo all of the changes made since your last save by clicking the "Reset" button.

 When you're happy with your draw schedule, click the "Save" button to save it.

+## Removing All Draws

+If you want to start over, we've provided a button to remove all of your existing draws from the league or competition.
+Since schedule generation will always try to append to the existing schedule, there may be an occasion where you will want to clear it out completely and generate it again from scratch or maybe assemble your entire schedule manually.

 ## Open Source